mouseandthebillionaire/planetVelocityMap/Proposal/README.md

 ## Methodology

-_(initial Methodology Chapter from DART601)_

-This research seeks to build a series of experiments, testing out a variety of theories and hypotheses on how the design of sound can affect game players in reflective ways.
-The knowledge created will arise both from the active building of these experiments, as well as in conversation with other designers and the general public.
+This research relies on game experiments to explore the possibilities in manipulating playful aesthetics towards contemplative ends.
+These playful experiments will be tangibile outputs to test ideas found in the overlap between playful aesthetics and various contemplative design, with knowledge arising both from the active building of these experiments as well as in conversation with other designers.
 Each of these prototypes will go through a series of stages.
-My impression of the overall trajectory for this exploration resembles a series of concentric circles with stage one being me as the designer in the middle iterating on a specific idea, stage two gaining feedback from other practitioners, and stage three introducing the prototype to a wider public for more formal user-testing.
-This thinking is grounded in the methods a traditional interaction designer would employ to explore a design solution.
+The overall trajectory for this exploration will resemble the classic design process, with stages of divergence and convergence throughout.
+As in the traditional interactive design process, each stage of the process is evaluated in stasis by me and in conversation with design peers.
+These conversations will lead to new insights and feed into future iterations of the overall concepts.

 Throughout this exploration, I will initially use an internal iterative design process as a basis for which to pursue and evaluate my designs.
 This is in alignment with ideas stemming from traditional iterative design practice where designers rapidly develop and test many ideas on an individual level, discarding anything that obviously doesn’t work, and refining all of the ideas down to a few testable prototypes.
 This method also relies on the design through research practices as proposed by Frayling and Redstrom, in which knowledge is gained through the practice of design.

-For the second stage, I will gain knowledge about my solution through observation and conversations with other designers.
+Additionally, I will gain knowledge about my solution through observation and conversations with other designers.
 Sharing work with other designers who have deep experience in a discipline is a great way to catch these early mistaken assumptions that I might be making about my audience, goals, and proposed solutions.

-The final stage opens up the design to the widest possible audience.
-By publishing the games online via itch.io, I will be able to share them broadly and receive and analyze feedback from playtest surveys posted on the web pages for the games.

-This general method will be completed for each of the exploratory prototypes that I build throughout my research.
-Below I will go into more detail about how these stages will function for each individual prototype cycle.
+(Question 4PB: do I need to have this "intro" and then "in-depth" sections, or should I just wrap it all into a larger narrative on the method?)

-Foundations: Research Through Design, Design Practice, and Practice-Based Research
+### Foundations: Research Through Design, Design Practice, and Practice-Based Research

 In his paper for the first issue of Research in Art and Design, Christopher Frayling introduced his ideas for the relationship between research and design.
 He distinguished between research into art and design (where the research is historical, cultural or theoretical), research through art and design (where the research is into the processes and tools for future design methodologies), and research for art and design (where the end product is an artifact).
 In the years following, many researchers adapted these ideas, and the area that Frayling labeled as research for art and design has become more widely understood as research through design.